MrityunjayBhardwaj/MrityunjayBhardwaj.github.io/_posts/2020-3-10-optimization-and-lagrange-multipliers.md

 ## Solving using CODE

 Instead of solving the optimization problem by hand we let computer do that work for us... \\
-here, we will use a python library which solves our optimization problem for free... you just have to define your problem and put it inside a function and thats it! it will automatically find optimal point as well as value for you ;D \\
+here, we will use a <a href="https://www.cvxpy.org/">python library</a> which solves our optimization problem for free... you just have to define your problem and put it inside a function and thats it! it will automatically find optimal point as well as value for you ;D \\

 ```python
 # constructing our optimization problem using cvxpy

 def f(x_1,x_2):